perezsan/Shadow-RPC-Operator/START-HERE.md

 **IMPORTANT:** We are currently in alpha testing of Shadow Node Operators.
 Please reach out to a team member of GenesysGo to express interest in being an alpha tester.
 During this short phase of testing, there is no active $SHDW token reward emission (as the IDO has not yet occurred).
 Additionally, we may often make the request that machines be turned off or removed for adjustments.
 This is a volunteer alpha phase and we appreciate anyone willing to help contribute their time and resources.

-**UPDATE** 12/22 - Alpha testing pool is closed for a short period while we manage through the IDO process.
+**UPDATE** 03/10 - Alpha testing pool is closed for a short period while we build out both the protocol that oversees the shadow nodes as well as the shadow drive integrations.

 **HARDWARE CONSIDERATIONS**
 A Solana Shadow Node has similar hardware requirements to the Solana RPC with the addition of additional storage capacity.
 This will change over time as the Shadow Protocol evolves.
 These hardware details below are for **early alpha Shadow Nodes and the following beta Shadow Nodes**